Categories > Books > Harry Potter > A Horcrux’s Fate

 And next time, he might not survive it.

-“I can’t even imagine how many times Harry’s gone through something like this.”
+“I can’t imagine how many times he’s gone through something like this.”

 Ron’s voice broke the stillness; it was low and uncertain, with a tremor running through it.
 He wasn’t looking at anyone in particular; his eyes were fixed on Harry’s motionless form, as though he were still trying to convince himself it was over.

-“If he usually manages to bear it…” Ron swallowed thickly.
+“If he usually bears it…” Ron swallowed thickly.
 “Then what just happened must’ve been—”

 Harry heard everything in that pause.
-The fear.
-The guilt.
-The helplessness.
+The fear, guilt, and helplessness.
 It clung to Ron’s voice; quiet but inescapable.

-I didn’t want you to see me like this, Harry thought bitterly.
+I wish you hadn’t seen me like this, Harry thought bitterly.
 I didn’t want any of you to.

-His breath hitched slightly; still raw, still not quite steady.
-The room went quiet again.
-No one moved.
-No one knew what to say.
+His breath hitched slightly; still raw and not quite steady.
+The room went silent again.
+No one moved or knew what to say.

 Beside him, there was a soft rustle, the creak of the chair, the shift of weight—and then Mrs Weasley’s gentle sigh, the kind that said she was holding back tears.
-A moment later, the cool press of a damp flannel touched his forehead.
+A few minutes later, the cool press of a damp flannel touched his forehead.

 Harry flinched.